Azure/Azure-Sentinel/docs/New Playbooks Contribution Guide/readme.md

-# Contribution guidelines for Azure Sentinel playbooks gallery
+# Contribution guidelines

-This document guides how to contirubte a playbook template to Playbooks Gallery.
+This document guides how to contirubte a playbook template to an **Microsoft Sentinel Solution** or to the **playbook templates tab**.
 [See example.](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/IdentityProtection-TeamsBotResponse)

 ## Main steps